 True, on December 6, 1941, the isolationist members of Congress still held great sway in the halls of that institution as the fighting in Europe was considered best for America to stay out of.
 One day later, everything changed in Washington, D.C. and across a now united nation.

-Seventy-four years later, few who survived that day remain and the cohesiveness and combined
+Seventy-seven years later, none who survived that day remain and the cohesiveness and combined

 commitment of that time are not apparent in today’s political environment or society at large.
 We face great challenges, possibly greater than we faced on December 7, 1941, although economic dangers are not as easy to identify as military dangers from foreign forces.